craigmcchesney/datastore-support/README.md

 ###### building datastore Java

 Builds datastore Java projects using Maven.
-Currently includes only datastore-grpc and datastore-service to support running the query service.
+Currently includes only [datastore-grpc](https://github.com/osprey-dcs/datastore-grpc) and [datastore-service](https://github.com/osprey-dcs/datastore-service) to support running the query service.

 * datastore-java-build

 ###### managing datastore Java applications

-These scripts are used for starting, stopping, and checking the status of the datastore Java query service.
+These scripts are used for starting, stopping, and checking the status of the datastore Java query service, [datastore-service](https://github.com/osprey-dcs/datastore-service).

 * datastore-query-svc-start
 * datastore-query-svc-status